 Defendant objects to the evidence offered by CASA on the ground that it constitutes speculation on hypothetical facts regarding what CASA and Miniphone might have done or could have done.
 Conclusory speculative testimony is insufficient to raise a genuine issue of material fact and defeat summary judgment.
 Columbia Pictures Indus., Inc. v.
 Professional Real Estate Investors, Inc., 944 F.2d 1525, 1529 (9th Cir.
 1991) (rejecting speculative affidavit not based on personal knowledge), aff’d 508 U.S. 49, 113 S. Ct.
 1920, 123 L. Ed.
 2d 611 (1993); Independent Cellular Tel. v.
 Daniels & Assocs., 863 F. Supp.
 1109, 1114 (N.D.Cal.1994).

-Lihat selengkapnya : EVENT SCHEDULE
+Lihat selengkapnya : Incentives and Applications

 Plaintiff’s evidentiary showing, however, is sufficient to defeat summary judgment.
 First and foremost, the Court must construe the evidence most favorably towards Plaintiff.
 So construed, the evidence suggests that there is a business practice in Argentina, where Miniphone is located, under which competitors such as Miniphone and Movicom both contract for equipment and services from the same distributor, provided that certain precautions are taken to safeguard the competitors’ confidential business information.
 Plaintiff should not be deprived of the opportunity to present to a jury its evidence that it could have stood in the shoes of BSA, and made the same sales of Centigram’s PCM equipment to Miniphone, notwithstanding contemporaneously servicing Movicom.
 Furthermore, Plaintiff has offered sufficient evidence that it has suffered damages as a result of Centigram’s sales through BSA, specifically, the amount of sales and service BSA provided to Miniphone.
 Accordingly, Defendant’s motion on this ground is denied.